jupyex/learningvue/README.md

 # Day 1 Tasks
-**Teacher:** Excellent!
-Here are 10 exercises to practice your Vue skills, from easiest to hardest:

 ## 🟢 Easy (1-3)
 1. **Counter App**: Create a counter that displays a number and has two buttons to increment/decrement it.